-Ask any auto or homeowner and they will tell you how important it is to purchase additional coverage known as Liability Insurance to your standard auto and home insurance policy.
-There is always a chance of you hitting someone on the road while driving to work.
-The mistake might not be yours, but still, it is you who will be responsible to take care of the medical expenses of the injured person.
+Ask any auto or homeowner and they will tell you how important it is to purchase additional coverage known as Liability Insurance and add it to your standard auto and home insurance policy.
+There is always a chance of you accidentally hitting someone on the road while driving to work.
+The mistake might not be yours, but, it is you who will be responsible to take care of the medical expenses of the injured person.

-Moreover, what if your pet bites or hurts a person visiting your home.
-A guest could also get injured by slipping off of the wet floor or by falling into a pit.
+Or, what if your pet bites or hurts a person visiting your home?
+Or a guest gets injured by slipping on the wet floor or by falling down the stairs.
 The victim is liable to legally pursue you.
 To save yourself from these kinds of unexpected or unforeseen expenses, purchasing separate liability coverage for your auto and home is a must.
-Don’t worry about the price, it won’t cost you more than $80 a year, this extra coverage is well worth the low cost.
+And at around $80 a year, this extra coverage is well worth the low cost.

 How much Liability Insurance do I need for my car?

-This is the question that most car owners are puzzled by.
-Auto liability insurance is not as straightforward as home liability insurance.
-Before purchasing liability insurance, it is imperative to talk to your insurance agent to figure out the coverages you might need based on the type of vehicle and the area your stay in.
+This is the question that most car owners are puzzled by since auto liability insurance is not as straightforward as home liability insurance.
+Before purchasing liability insurance, it is imperative to talk to your insurance agent to figure out the coverages you might need based on the type of vehicle and the area you live in.

 Generally speaking, it is wise to purchase an auto liability insurance that offers total coverage of $300,000.
 Out of the $300,000, $10,000 should be allocated to cover the bodily injuries while the rest of the money for medical expenses, property damage, etc.

-Some insurance companies prefer to split the total insurance coverage limit in three parts; known as “split-limit coverage“.
-The first part covers the bodily damage occurred while an accident, the second part is the total coverage limit and the last one covers the property damages.
+Some insurance companies prefer to split the total insurance coverage limit into three parts; known as “split-limit coverage“.
+The first part covers the bodily damage that occurred in the accident, the second part is the total coverage limit, and the last one covers the property damages.

 How much Liability Insurance do I need for my home?

 Personal liability insurance for your home is generally included in a standard home insurance policy.
-As a homeowner, it is your responsibility to purchase a policy that offered liability protection up to $500,000 liability limit.
+As a homeowner, it is your responsibility to purchase a policy that offered liability protection up to a $500,000 liability limit.
 It is not just the medical expenses of the injured person you will be held accountable for.
 A physical injury can put a person out of work for months.
 Not to mention, the cost of hiring a lawyer should they decide to press charges.

 Do I need Liability Insurance if I stay in a rented house?

-Liability insurance is a safety net that protects you when things don’t go your way.
+Liability insurance is a safety net that protects you when accidents happen.
 Everyone has good days and bad days.
 You don’t want a single unlucky moment to cost you your entire property.
 Hence, by paying a mere $80-$100 a year, you can protect your valuable investment and also put your mind at ease.